This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Like several aroids, this plant enjoys being rootbound to some degree.
 Once the roots start growing out of the drainage holes, it’s time to repot.

 Suppose your Chinese Money Plant is infested with pests like fungus gnats or thrips.
-In that case, you should remove it from its pot, remove as much soil as possible without injuring the roots, and thoroughly rinse the roots before repotting with some Leca for a while before reverting to the compost/perlite mix.
+In that case, remove it from its pot, remove as much soil as possible without injuring the roots, and thoroughly rinse the roots before repotting with some Leca for a while before reverting to the compost/perlite mix.

 This allows your roots to recover.
 Remember to feed the plant if you’re using Leca.